centminmod/validate-emails/readme.md

 - `-apicache-purge` will purge Cloudflare CDN/KV cache when `-apicachecheck` set to `purge` options to query the
 - `-apicachettl` this sets the cache TTL duration in seconds for how long Cloudflare CDN/KV stores in cache.
 Default value is 300s or 5mins

 One usage case for this would be if you verify a list of 1,000 email addresses and in a short amount of time (i.e. 24hrs) have an additional 500 email addresses added to the email list to total 1,500 emails.
 Then if you had originally verified the list with `-apicache` and `-apicachettl 172800` parameters, and did a second verification run, the original 1,000 email addresses would of already been stored in Cloudflare CDN and/or Cloudflare Worker KV storage caching so would not result in an API request/costs.
 Leaving only the 500 new email addresses resulting in an API request/costs.
-However, you would get a full JSON format result output for all 1,500 email addresses.
+However, you would get a full JSON formatted result output for all 1,500 email addresses - ready for further processing/manipulation etc. Of course, you can also just have 2 separate verification runs for 1,000 emails and then for 500 emails and have 2 separate JSON formatted result outputs to work with which you can combine etc.

+Another usage case is in case of email duplication in your lists.
+If you have the email address referenced multiple times in an email list, then using  `-apicache` and `-apicachettl 172800` parameters like parameters for first verification run, would allow it process detected duplicates via the Cloudflare CDN / Worker KV cached return results rather than make needless duplicate API request calls which would cost money.
+A lot of email verification providers offer email list deduplication as a built in feature while others offer it for additional costs.
+But with Cloudflare CDN / Worker KV caching in place, you wouldn't nedd to worry about the email verification provider's support for email deduplication.
+Thus saving your money $$$$$!

 Examples to illustrate how the Cloudflare HTTP forward proxy caching KV worker workers for testing email address `hnyfmw5@canadlan-drugs.com`